tinyMLx/CRESTLEX3/schedule/3/creating.md

 <p>This error occurs when you don't give the web browser access to your camera.
 Refresh your browser page and allow camera access (steps above: <a href="#deploy-a-custom-image-classification-model">Deploy a Custom Image Classification Model</a>).</p>
 </details>

+## (Bonus for you to try at home) Creating Your Own Crowdsourced Dataset

+The following instructions are based on [this document](https://github.com/edgeimpulse/voice-activated-microbit#use-the-power-of-the-crowd-to-collect-keywords) where you can find content.

+If you would like to use the power of the crowd to create you own dataset you'll need to do the following three steps:

+1. First get your own **API key**.
+You'll find under Edge Impulse Project Dashboard > Keys > Add new API key.

+2. Then construct the following URL: https://smartphone.edgeimpulse.com/keyword.html?apiKey=[ei_XXX]&sampleLength=[30000]&keyword=[microbit]&frequency=[11000]

+Where you replace:
++ [ei_XXX] with your API key.
++ [30000] with the desired length that people need to record for in milliseconds (here 30000 = 30 seconds).
++ [microbit] with the keyword people should say.
++ [frequency] the audio frequency.
+(If you don't know the frequency of your hardware leave it as 11KHz aka 11000).

+3. Share the link through a QR code which you can [generate at this link](https://www.the-qrcode-generator.com/)! **NOTE: People will have access to your full project through this API key.
+Revoke the API key after your presentation!!**